dospore/tracer-balancer-token-list/README.md

-# tracer-balancer-token-list
+# Tracer Token List for Balancer
-Tracer Token List for Balancer
+This list includes the token addresses for Tracer DAOS Perpetual Pools v1.